Incredible Italian American dishes you would never find in Italy

 3. Pepperoni pizza

-Pizza is, of course, one of the most recognisable Italian dishes on the planet – even if some people might argue that the US does it better.
+Pizza is, of course, one of the most recognizable Italian dishes on the planet – even if some people might argue that the US does it better.
 Not every pizza style or topping is authentically Italian, though, and pepperoni pizza is one ubiquitous variety that has surprising origins.
 It’s found on just about every pizza joint’s menu in the USA, but less commonly in Italian pizzerias.
-In fact, pepperoni itself is all-American, first sold in Italian American markets after the First World War.
-It’s thought that the spicy sausage had found its way on to pizzas by the 1950s.
+In fact, pepperoni itself is all-American, first sold in Italian American markets after World War I. It’s thought that the spicy sausage had found its way on to pizzas by the 1950s.

 2. Garlic bread